 When you conduct data analysis, sources can be found in locations other than the CRM.
 This may be in spreadsheets or simple daily notes.
 The trick is to keep everything together, evaluate, and enter information into the CRM so it’s useful across all departments, such as marketing and sales.

-If you have an integrated technology suite, then whenever a lead or a customer communicates with you, it produces data that is stored in a single space.
+If you have an integrated technology suite, whenever a lead or a customer communicates with you, it produces data stored in a single space.
 Whether it’s a recorded phone call or a logged email, all that data is synchronized in one place and can be accessed and analyzed across the board.

-To conclude, define what the CRM data should be, decide what the compilation and review process will look like, enrich the data whenever possible, and eliminate everything that is redundant.
+To conclude, define what the CRM data should be, decide what the compilation and review process will look like, enrich the data whenever possible, and eliminate everything redundant.
 Everybody needs to take advantage of a well-organized database.